All Products

 The default threshold for a slow SQL query is 500 ms. To adjust this threshold, see Threshold settings.

-• Hover over the chart to view statistics.
+• Hover to see point-in-time statistics.

 • Click the IQZGu48IxL icon to zoom in.